Federal government will remove GST on new rental housing builds, senior source says

 Dylan Robertson, The Canadian Press

-Prime Minister Justin Trudeau will announce Thursday that Ottawa is removing the GST on construction of new rental apartment buildings, according to a senior government source.
+Prime Minister Justin Trudeau is set to announce the removal of GST on construction of new rental apartment buildings — a promise the Liberals first made in the election that brought them to power nearly eight years ago.

-The source spoke on the condition of anonymity to discuss matters that were not yet public.
+The news was shared at the Liberal caucus retreat in London, Ont., on Thursday by a senior government source who spoke on the condition of anonymity to discuss matters that were not yet public.

-The change would lower the cost of labour and materials for homebuilders, and is one of the components of an affordability announcement Trudeau was set to make in the afternoon, the source said.
+The measure, which would lower the cost of labour and materials for homebuilders, is just one component of an affordability announcement Trudeau was set to make Thursday afternoon, the source said.

 Halifax MP Andy Fillmore said the talks have largely focused on affordability concerns and how the Liberals can better communicate what they've done to help with the cost of living.

-He said climate change was a frequent topic in Wednesday's meeting of MPs from all regions, with two more meetings of the national caucus planned for Thursday.
+He said climate change was a frequent topic in Wednesday's meeting of MPs from all regions.
+The national caucus had two more meetings planned Thursday.

 Quebec MP Steve MacKinnon said the party is trying to stabilize the housing market after a drastic rise in costs and interest rates, but the provinces also need to help.